derive4j/derive4j/README.md

 ```
 compile(group: 'org.derive4j', name: 'derive4j', version: '0.4', ext: 'jar')
 ```
+## Contributing

+Bug reports and feature requests are welcomed, as well as contributions to improve documentation.

+Right now the codebase is not ready for external contribution (many blocks of codes are more complicated that should be).
+So you better wait for resolution of [#2](https://github.com/derive4j/derive4j/issues/2) before trying to dig into the codebase.

 ## Contact
 jb@giraudeau.info, [@jb9i](https://twitter.com/jb9i) or use the project github issues.